ArjunNPatel/DataStructuresandAlgorithms/README.md

 9 - Graphs

 ## Showcases
 Showcases are small projects used to demonstrate the utility and functionality of the content.
-They are all written in Java and intend to peak interest for someone learning DSA!
+They are mostly written in Java and intend to peak interest for someone learning DSA!

 List of Showcases: